raymonhardy/raymonhardy.github.io/content/posts/baspi_installation/index.md

 +++
-title = 'The BASpi'
+title = 'BASpi Installation'
 date = 2022-07-14T07:07:07+01:00
 tags = ['IoT Security']
 draft = false
 +++

 The BASpi is a raspberry pi HAT that can turn your raspbery pi into a configurable BACnet device.
 BACnet devices are used in commercial HVAC building automation.
 It is how large commercial buildings are able to trigger during a certain time of day or trigger from another sensor.

 For example, a BACnet devices can be used for turning down and turning up building air conditioning during certain times of day or year.
 It can be used for triggering a ventilator when smoke is detected.